AbWahab07/taproom-developer-test/README.md

 * [Parcel](https://parceljs.org/getting_started.html)
 * [Concurrently](https://www.npmjs.com/package/concurrently#install)

-Once both dependencies are installed, connect the repo to your development store using the config.yml.
-There is an example in the repo.
+Once both dependencies are installed, create a development store and a private app within your new development store.
+You will be using the default Debut theme that comes preinstalled with a new store. connect the repo to your development store using the config.yml file included (rename `config.example.yml` to `config.yml`).

 Finally, run the command below:
 ```sh